SHARATH00/ChatBot-AI/README.md

 ## Features

 - **CSV Upload:** Upload multiple CSV files; each file creates a new table in PostgreSQL (table name is sanitized from the file name).
-- **AI-Powered SQL Generation:** Enter a natural language question; the app uses an AI model to generate the corresponding SQL query.
+- **AI-Powered SQL Generation:** Enter a natural language question; the app uses an AI model(gpt-3.5-turbo) to generate the corresponding SQL query.
 - **Live Results:** The generated SQL and the resulting data are displayed instantly.
 - **Modern UI:** Uses Bootstrap and custom gradients for a visually appealing interface.